-Holstein Friesian New Zealand (HFNZ) is a collection of member dairy farmers with an interest in farming and breeding the Holstein Friesian cow in New Zealand.
-Holstein Friesians make up 33.4% of the 4.9 million dairy cows milked in New Zealand.*
+The New Zealand Holstein Friesian Association, trading as Holstein Friesian New Zealand (HFNZ), is a collection of member dairy farmers with an interest in farming and breeding the Holstein Friesian cow in New Zealand.

 The objective statement of Holstein Friesian New Zealand is:

-To achieve the objective statement, the Association provides a number of services.
+To achieve the objective statement, the Association provides a number of products and services.

 Canterbury breeder Mr JCH Grigg was the first to import Dutch Friesian cattle into New Zealand in 1884.
 Four years later, the breed was introduced into the North Island via a herd established in the Wairarapa.
 Further importations of Holstein Friesian cattle were made from America in 1902/03.